garrandall/popular-music-data/tracks/uhh-ahh-boyz-ii-men.md

 As you say

-Uhh ahh
+Uhh ah
-Uhh ahh
+Uhh ah
-Uhh ahh
+Uhh ah
-Uhh ahh
+Uhh ah

 In our passion sent we move in close